-Shamanic Vida is a small retreat center focused on individual healing process in groups of no more than 10 participants at a time.
+A small retreat center focused on individual healing plant medicine process in groups of no more than 10 participants at a time.
 We are located in the famous Sacred Valley of the Incas in a remote Andean village.
 We offer 4, 6 and 11 Day Retreats, all with the option to extend your stay for more time resting or deeper cleansing.
-The retreat healings include Ayahuasca, Yopo, San Pedro, Kambo and Temazcal.
+The retreat healings plants and therapies include Ayahuasca, Yopo, San Pedro, Kambo and Temazcal (Sweat Lodge).

 Our purpose is to create a ripple effect in the consciousness of humanity through work with sacred plant medicines of Peru and healing techniques we have chosen, through our own positive experiences, and believe compliment the process of plant medicines.
 We are here to help bring about a new earth, but first we must help heal the traumas of the past.